budjb/grails-jersey-request-builder/README.md

 Changelog
 ---------
+**1.0.10**
+* Added logging using log4j of the request and response.
+See the "debug" option.

 **1.0.9**
 * Fix another silly bug related to JSON conversion.
 * Added lists to the JSON conversion process.